 What is Tubal Ligation?

 Tubal ligation is a type of permanent birth control where these tubes are either cut completely or closed off, preventing the egg from reaching the uterus and being fertilized by sperm.
-We will discuss the different surgical methods and what to expect from each further down.

-If you're sure you don't want to be pregnant or be pregnant again, getting your tubes tied is a safe and convenient form of contraception.
 Your tubes stay tied forever, and the procedure is about 99% effective in permanently preventing pregnancy.
 This high level of effectiveness is why many women consider it once they are certain about their family plans.

 Is Tubal Ligation Reversible?